- Career & Technical Education

 Plant Science

-The Plant Science program of study focuses on the science, research, and business of plants and other living organisms.
-It teaches students how to apply biology and life science to real-world life processes of plants and vegetation, either in laboratories or in the field.
+The Plant Science program of study focuses on occupational and educational opportunities associated with the science, research, and business of plants and other living organisms.
+This program of study includes the application of biology and life science to real-world life processes of plants and vegetation, interior landscape development, and artistic elements in floral design.

 -